KxSystems/docs/docs/interfaces/kafka/user-guide.md

 q).kfk.Sub[client;`test;enlist .kfk.PARTITION_UA]
 ```

 ### `.kfk.Subscription`

-_Returns the most recent subscription to a topic_
+_Most-recent subscription to a topic_

 Syntax: `.kfk.Subscription[x]`

 Where

--   `x` is the integer value of the client id which the subscription is being requested for
+-   `x` is the integer value of the client ID which the subscription is being requested for

-Returns a table with the topic, partition, offset and metatdata of the most recent subscription
+returns a table with the topic, partition, offset and metadata of the most recent subscription.

 ```q
 q)client:.kfk.Consumer[kfk_cfg];